Create Excel workbooks with refreshable Power BI data

-- Row-level security (RLS) is supported for Analyze in Excel.
-RLS is enforced at the data-model level, and is always applied to all users who access data in the report.
-Read more about row-level security.
+- Row-level security (RLS) and object-level security (OLS) are supported for Analyze in Excel and Export with Live Connection.
+RLS is enforced at the data-model level while OLS is enforced at the table or column level and both security layers apply to all users who access data in a specific Power BI report.
+Read more about row-level security and object-level security.

-- Only Power BI datasets that use Import mode preserve hierarchies in Analyze in Excel workbooks.
+- For Analyze in Excel, only Power BI datasets that use Import mode preserve hierarchies in the PivotTable Fields in the Excel workbook.
 Power BI datasets that are built on DirectQuery or composite models don't retain their hierarchies when you use Analyze in Excel.

 - You might see an error message if the data is larger than 2 GB.
 In that case, either reduce the amount of data, for example by applying filters, or use the XMLA endpoint.
 For more information, see XMLA endpoint.

 - Users external to the tenant hosting the Power BI dataset can't analyze Power BI data in Excel.